 J.D., Columbia University School of Law

-Cathy serves as managing partner of the firm's New York City office and head of the firm's Tax Investigations & Defense Practice.
+Cathy serves as head of the firm's Tax Investigations & Defense Practice.
 She focuses her practice on complex civil litigation and white-collar criminal cases, and has extensive experience in commercial, securities, employment, tax, antitrust, health care law, and international extraditions.
 Cathy has tried more than 50 cases to verdict, most of which have been in federal courts, including in New York, New Jersey, Florida, Texas, Massachusetts, Pennsylvania, Illinois, and California.
 She conducts internal integrity audits and investigations for corporations and public bodies.
 She also provides counsel to corporate management and committees and has represented members of special committees in defense against shareholder complaints in federal and state tender offer litigation.

 Cathy represents companies and their executives and employees in investigations, including criminal investigations, tax investigations, Securities and Exchange Commission (SEC) enforcement proceedings, class-action lawsuits, and other civil cases.
 She regularly represents major brokerage houses in arbitrations, often in cases involving millions of dollars.
 She has significant experience representing public accounting companies and financial institutions.
 She has acted as co-lead counsel in securities litigation, acted as lead counsel in defense of a number of SEC enforcement cases involving various industries, and defended public accounting firms in numerous proceedings stemming from frauds committed by accounting firm clients.